oreyesc/shiny_project/README.md

     NEI <- readRDS("summarySCC_PM25.rds")
     SCC <- readRDS("Source_Classification_Code.rds")
     ```
-2. Information has been loaded and once the **server.R** has been loaded appears a new window containing the project interface.
+2. Information has been loaded, then the **server.R** must be loaded and appears a new window containing the project interface.
 3. **Interface**:
   - **`Side Bar Panel (sidebarPanel)`**: contains:
     - An image (is a logo).